 8.3.3.4 Associated external stream track reference

-A track reference of type 'aest' (meaning "associated external stream track") may be included in an MST, referencing an EST.
+A track reference of type 'aest' (meaning "associated external stream track") may be included in a video track, referencing an associated video track.

-When an MST has a track reference of type 'aest', the following applies:
+When a video track has a track reference of type 'aest', the following applies:

-The MST should have at least one sample that contains an EDRAP picture.
+The video track should have at least one sample that contains an EDRAP picture.

-For each sample sampleA in the MST containing an EDRAP picture, there shall be one and only one sample sampleB in the associated EST that has the same decoding time as sampleA, and a number of consecutive samples in the associated EST, starting from sampleB, shall exclusively contain all the external pictures that are needed when random accessing from the EDRAP picture contained in sampleA.
+For each sample sampleA in the video track containing an EDRAP picture, there shall be one and only one sample sampleB in the associated video track that has the same decoding time as sampleA, and a number of consecutive samples in the associated video track, starting from sampleB, shall exclusively contain all the pictures, not contained in the video track that contains sampleA and that are needed when random accessing from the EDRAP picture contained in sampleA.

-Every sample in the EST shall be identified as a sync sample.
-The EST track header flags shall have track_in_movie and track_in_preview both set to 0.
+Every sample in the referenced track shall be identified as a sync sample.
+The referenced track header flags shall have track_in_movie and track_in_preview both set to 0.

+A restricted scheme shall be used for each referenced track, as follows:

+At least one sample entry type of each sample entry of the track shall be equal to 'resv'.

+Note 1: 'resv' does not have to be the sample entry type of a SampleEntry directly contained in SampleDescriptionBox when the track has undergone several transformations.

+The untransformed sample entry type is stored within an OriginalFormatBox contained in the RestrictedSchemeInfoBox.

-[Ed.Note: What sample entry type should be used for ESTs, taking into account that a sample in an EST may include more than one coded picture?]
+The scheme_type field in the SchemeTypeBox, which is in the RestrictedSchemeInfoBox, is equal to 'aest', indicating that a sample in the track may contain more than one coded picture.

+Bit 0 of the flags field of the SchemeTypeBox is equal to 0, such that the value of (flags & 0x000001) is equal to 0.

-In 8.3.4.3 add the following new value
+In 8.3.4.3 add the following new value, 'pres'

 track_group_type indicates the grouping_type and shall be set to one of the following values, or a value registered, or a value from a derived specification or registration: